-The latest national nutrition survey found that 15 percent of children under 5 suffer from acute malnutrition, the second highest rate in the region.
+However, a 2018 national nutrition survey showed that 60 percent of the population still faces food insecurity.
+This is due primarily to limited economic access by the poorest and most vulnerable – particularly women – to an adequate and diverse diet.
+The survey also showed that that 15 percent of children under 5 suffer from acute malnutrition, the second highest rate in the region.
 Close to 44 percent of children in the same age group are stunted, 32 percent are underweight and the majority of children under 2 consume less than half of their daily energy requirements, with low levels of vitamins and minerals.

 As a result of social and cultural norms and practices, women and girls face difficulties accessing humanitarian assistance and services.
-Girls’ access to education, especially in areas like the Federally Administered Tribal Areas (FATA), the Frontier Regions and Balochistan, remains a challenge, and there is a strong correlation between their level of education and all forms of undernutrition (stunting, wasting, and underweight).
+Girls’ access to education, especially in areas bordering Afghanistan (the newly merged regions of Khyber Pakhtunkhwa - KP) and Baluchistan, remains a challenge.
+There is a strong correlation between girls’ level of education and all forms of undernutrition (stunting, wasting, and underweight).
 Nationwide, 7.3 million children of primary school age are not enrolled, 57 percent of whom are girls.

-The World Food Programme (WFP)’s work in Pakistan is aligned Government priorities as defined in their Vision 2025.
-WFP supports Government-led efforts to improve food and nutrition security among vulnerable communities affected by law and order operations and the effects of recurring climatic events; work with communities in the most hazard-prone parts of the country to build resilience; address malnutrition; create an enabling environment for women to achieve social and economic equality and facilitate the voluntary return of the displaced in the northwest, as well as assist those still in displacement.
+WFP’s work in Pakistan aligns with the Government’s priorities as defined in its Vision 2025 and as has been further highlighted with respect to malnutrition and reducing rates of stunting by Prime Minister Imran Khan, elected in 2018.
+WFP supports Government-led efforts to improve food and nutrition security among vulnerable communities in response to the effects of recurring human and climatic events; work with communities in the most hazard-prone parts of the country to build resilience; address malnutrition; and create an enabling environment for women to achieve social and economic equality.

 What the World Food Programme is doing in Pakistan